-Nate came on board as a PPLT trail intern in April of 2015 and now serves as the project manager for PPLT’s Peaks to Creeks campaign.
+Nate came on board as a PPLT trail intern in April of 2015 and currently serves as the Program and Trails Director overseeing PPLT’s Community Conservation program.
 He hails from a small town in western New York and studied geography and environmental studies at the State University of New York at Geneseo.
-The wild places called him west after graduating, and he spent some time working in Yosemite National Park where his passion for all things outdoors was fully realized.
-After doing trail and conservation work across California, from Big Sur to the Sierra Nevadas, and in the green mountains of Vermont to the coastal jungles of North Carolina, he found his way to Montana.
-When he’s not hanging out at PPLT’s Tenmile Creek Park you’ll find him with his wife Julia, and their dog Mooka out on the trails, in the woods camping, or out on the disc golf course.
+The wild places called him west after graduation, and he spent some time working in Yosemite National Park where his passion for all things outdoors was fully realized.
+After implementing trail and conservation projects across California, from Big Sur to the Sierra Nevadas, and in the green mountains of Vermont to the coastal jungles of North Carolina, he found his way to Montana.
+You’ll find him with his family (and dog Mooka) out on the trails, in the woods camping, or out on the disc golf course.

 Having spent an adventurous childhood backpacking, swimming and exploring in the Flathead and Swan Valleys, Travis is thrilled to be home, working in Big Sky Country.
 His long circle back to the state began with the study of languages and economics at the University of Montana.
 From there he traveled to Russia, California, Italy, and Namibia to work and study, camping along the way.
 With a wildlife and open-space career in mind, Travis earned a policy and economics master’s degree with a concentration in environmental affairs in Washington, D.C.
 He finally escaped the city and made his way home to the mountains in and has spent the last few years working on PPLT lands projects.
 In his free time, he is camping, running the trails or out with his wirehair hunting birds.